clarity-lang/overview/tutorial-hello-world.md

 ## Overview

-In this tutorial, you will learn how to test Clarity and how use [Mocha](https://mochajs.org/) to test Clarity contracts while you develop them.
+In this tutorial, you will learn how to test Clarity and how to use [Mocha](https://mochajs.org/) to test Clarity contracts while you develop them.

 * Have a working Clarity starter project
 * Understand how to test Clarity code using `.ts` files and Mocha.